Datananas/vue-interview/README.md

 ## Exercise

-The goal of this exercise is to build a page with a search field that will allow to search contacts on an API endpoint, along with the list of contacts.
+The goal of this exercise is to build a page of contacts.
+This page must contain:
+- A search field for earch contacts
+- A list of contacts

+You should be able to type something in the search input, that will query the API.

+This should update the list contacts contacts according to the search (or no search)

 The API endpoint is available here `https://tfuvom2ai5.execute-api.eu-west-3.amazonaws.com/production/contacts`